Moss does not require soil but does need stable support, moisture, and moderate shade to grow.

-If the conditions are just right moss can grow at a tremendous rate and are usually found in the most unlikely places.
-Moss is known to grow on things like rocks, roofs, lawns, patios, and even driveways.
+Moss can grow at a tremendous rate and is usually found on things like rocks, roofs, lawns, patios, and even driveways.
+But, does moss need soil to grow?

 To explain this in more detail let’s first talk about the reasons why moss can grow and survive without soil.